Team Canada is looking for coaching and support staff to participate in the 21st Maccabiah Games in Israel, July 2022.

 Please note you can apply for more than one role if desired, but if selected, you will only be eligible to fill one staff position.
 Each role requires a separate application.

-Staff for the Open and Masters age categories must be available to travel to Israel between July 19 and August 3, 2021*.
-Staff for the Junior age category must be available to travel to Israel between July 14 and August 3, 2021* and are required to participate in the Junior Delegation Israel Experience program.
+Staff for the Open and Masters age categories must be available to travel to Israel between July 11 and July 26, 2022*.
+Staff for the Junior age category must be available to travel to Israel 5 before the games* and are required to participate in the Junior Delegation Maccabi Canada’s Azrieli Israel Experience program.
 All staff members must be available to participate in a training camp which will take place 2 to 3 days prior to departure.

 If selected as a staff member for the 21st Maccabiah Games, your only participation costs will be a one time donation of $1,600 to Maccabi Canada.
 You can choose to donate this amount yourself or fundraise the funds.
 A tax receipt will be issued for this contribution.
 In addition, you will be required to sign a Code of Conduct document in relation to the terms and conditions governing your participation in the Games.

 Please do not call or e-mail to inform us of your interest in becoming a staff member.
 Only on-line submitted applications will be reviewed.
 Once you complete an application, you will receive a confirmation e-mail.

 For additional information please refer to our FAQ’s on the Maccabi Canada website.
 If you still have additional questions, feel free to contact Ashley Kochman, our National Athletic Director at firstname.lastname@example.org